Skip to product information

 The King of the Great Harvest is a towering, multi-limbed apex predator cast in high-quality resin, standing 95mm from base to top and arriving as a physical miniature ready to assemble and paint.
 This single-model kit comprises 18 individual parts, including a horned skull-helm, segmented torso, bladed scythe-spear, bone-spine whip tail, and a scenic base depicting a fallen soldier crushed beneath its clawed foot.
 Every component has had its supports removed and been cleaned, so you can move straight to assembly with plastic-compatible super glue.

 Designed in a grimdark sci-fi aesthetic, this creature fuses organic chitin plating with angular armour panels, conveying the sense of an ancient, unstoppable bio-weapon evolved solely to harvest worlds.
-The King of the Great Harvest carries four distinct limb configurations across its body, from razor talon arms to skeletal weapon-bearing appendages, giving the completed model an imposing, asymmetric silhouette.
+Sculpted by DakkaDakka, the King of the Great Harvest carries four distinct limb configurations across its body, from razor talon arms to skeletal weapon-bearing appendages, giving the completed model an imposing, asymmetric silhouette.
 The included scenic base adds immediate narrative weight, showing broken stone, scattered equipment, and a defeated warrior ground underfoot.

 This miniature is supplied unassembled and unpainted.
 Dry-fitting all 18 parts before gluing is strongly recommended.
 Light sanding of join surfaces ensures tight bonds.
 Suitable for 40mm-scale skirmish wargames, large-model display cases, and diorama builds.